 - You wish to evolve and grow as an equitable leader and changemaker

 - You wish to grow your professional network and community

 Why get involved?

-We believe Canada is filled with ambitious and talented Black, Indigenous and other self-identifying women of colour (BIWOC) who have the power to advance their careers when given the resources, tools, mentorship, genine allyship and community, committed to their success.
+We believe Canada is filled with ambitious and talented self-identifying Black, Indigenous and women of colour (BIWOC) who have the power to advance their careers when given the resources, tools, mentorship, active allyship and community, committed to their success.

-BIWOC starting out in their careers don’t always see themselves represented meaningfully or participating fully in leadership positions levels or boards.
+BIWOC starting out in their careers don’t always see themselves represented meaningfully or participating fully in leadership positions at all levels.
 This lack of representation and access makes it harder to see the possibilities at a pivotal time in their lives.

 What’s more, AHF has connected with more than 200 early-career BIWOC to better understand their career development and workplace experiences.
 The results were eye-opening.
-We heard that they face many gaps including lack of meaningful access to role models, influential networks, mentors and allies committed to their success.
-We also heard that they don’t know how best to develop their networks or access a full range of opportunities out there.
+We heard themes such as lack of meaningful access to role models, influential networks, mentors and active allies committed to their success.
+We also heard the need for developing their networks and access a full range of opportunities out there.
 Some are already in need of strategies for how best to navigate workplace experiences unique to BIWOC.

 This program is not about about optics.
 This program is about meaningful impact and change.
 What are you waiting for?

 What is the eligibility criteria to become a Mentor?